fufuok/utils/xsync/DOC.md

 func (m *RBMutex) Lock()
 ```

-Lock locks m for writing\.
-If the lock is already locked for reading or writing\, Lock blocks until the lock is available\.
+Lock locks m for writing.
+If the lock is already locked for reading or writing, Lock blocks until the lock is available.

 ### func \(\*RBMutex\) RLock